SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 - Reverse engineering
 - Test quality with mutation testing
 - Soft skills:
--- reporting: how to report activities
+	- reporting: how to report activities?
--- how to ask help, how to find information
+	- how to ask help, how to find information?
--- how to learn fast a new language
+	- how to learn fast a new language?
+	- how to report problems?

 ### Setup